Yingchun-123/Black-Scholes-Option-Pricing-in-Python/README.md

-The project is written entirely in **Python**, follows CS50’s final project structure, and includes complete unit tests using `pytest`.
+The project is written entirely in Python, follows CS50’s final project structure, and includes complete unit tests using `pytest`.

 ```
 ## 🧱 Project Structure